 A type of bone cancer called osteosarcoma is the most common type of primary bone cancer in dogs, accounting for over 95% of all bone tumors.
 Other types of bone cancer include chondrosarcoma, fibrosarcoma, and hemangiosarcoma.
 “Primary” refers to cancer that starts in the bone versus spreading...
 Continue reading

-Oral tumors in dogs and cats are relatively common.
+Oral tumors in dogs are relatively common.
 According to the American College of Veterinary Surgeons (ACVS), “benign and malignant tumors of the oral cavity account for 3-12% of all tumors in cats and 6% of all tumors in dogs.”1

 Does My Dog Have an Oral Tumor?

 Unfortunately, when it comes to tumors in the...
 Continue reading